SaiyanAhmed/hugo-portfoli/content/post/all-blogs/data-helthcare/index.md

 ## Optimizing Recruitment with Cost-Per-Hire and Time-to-Hire Metrics

-Recruitment can be time-consuming and expensive, especially in the healthcare industry, where the need for a highly skilled workforce is critical Data analytics can provide real-time insight into the costs of is created at each hire and at the time of employment, to enable staffing agencies to develop better recruitment strategies
+Recruitment can be time-consuming and expensive, especially in the healthcare industry, where the need for a highly skilled workforce is critical.
+Data analytics can provide real-time insight into the costs of is created at each hire and at the time of employment, to enable staffing agencies to develop better recruitment strategies

 **Key Performance Indicators (KPIs) to Track:**